ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

 ## Installation

-The `Bluemix Push Notifications iOS SDK` is available through [Cocoapods](http://cocoapods.org/) and [Carthage](https://github.com/Carthage/Carthage).
+The `IBM Cloud Push Notifications iOS SDK` is available through [Cocoapods](http://cocoapods.org/) and [Carthage](https://github.com/Carthage/Carthage).

 ### Cocoapods

 If your project does not have a `Podfile` yet, use the `pod init` command to create one.
-To install `Bluemix Push Notifications iOS SDK` using Cocoapods, add the following to your Podfile:
+To install `IBM Cloud Push Notifications iOS SDK` using Cocoapods, add the following to your Podfile:

 ```
 use_frameworks!